13 August 2021

 The Making of Europe: The Long 20th Century

 Where better than the thrilling city of Berlin to study the making of Europe in the 20th century?
-This course traces the European history of the 20th century and then dives into current topics of the European Union such as migration, climate and energy.
 The course will identify the democratic values that have shaped the rebirth of Europe and discuss current challenges which Europe is facing.
-Several excursions to key sites in Berlin will be organised as an integral part of the course.
+You will join several excursions to key sites in Berlin during this course.

 Dr. Stefan Cetkovic